 The interest rate benchmark LIBOR is being wound down.
-End dates have been announced for all the LIBOR panels.
+The majority of LIBOR panels have ended and their settings ceased or are permanently unrepresentative.
+The overnight, 1-month, 3-month, 6-month and 12-month US dollar LIBOR settings are continuing under a panel bank methodology until the end of June 2023.
 Firms must take appropriate action now to transition to alternative rates.
 Find out why.

-LIBOR is currently produced in 7 tenors (overnight/spot next, 1 week, 1 month, 2 months, 3 months, 6 months and 12 months) across 5 currencies.
-It is based on submissions provided by a panel of 20 banks.
-These submissions are intended to reflect the interest rate at which banks could borrow money on unsecured terms in wholesale markets.
+Prior to end-2021, LIBOR was produced in 7 tenors (overnight/spot next, 1 week, 1-month, 2-month, 3-month, 6-month and 12-month) across 5 currencies.
+Each of these LIBOR settings was based on submissions provided by a panel of banks.
+These submissions were intended to reflect the interest rate at which banks could borrow money on unsecured terms in wholesale markets.

 The LIBOR panel banks agreed to continue submitting to LIBOR until end-2021 (subsequently extended to end-June 2023 for US dollar LIBOR only), to enable time for the market to transition away from LIBOR.